Disclaimer Examples

 Affiliate Disclaimer

-Posting an affiliate disclosure is also legally required by the US Federal Trade Commission (FTC).
+Posting an affiliate disclosure is also legally required by the U.S. Federal Trade Commission (FTC).

 This disclaimer lets your users know if you’re being compensated by the companies whose products you mention on your website or app, and it must appear on every page that includes a sponsorship, endorsement, or affiliate link.